The Usha George Faculty Recognition Award and Janice Waddell Faculty and Staff Collegiality Award are now open for nomination.

 Help prevent injury and illness in all types of workplaces.
 Learn to evaluate human factors and ergonomic issues associated with injury and accidents, and to assess harmful exposures to chemicals, radiation and physical agents.

 Help prevent disease and protect public health for the entire population.
 Become a public health inspector or pursue food safety, quality assurance, water quality and infection control within the private sector.

 Intensive examination of clinical practice, approaches to research, and management and policy development prepares you for advanced practice and leadership within the child and youth care field.

 Enrich your understanding of diversity and inclusion.
-Prepare for leadership roles in a variety of sectors — including child care, family supports, education and health care.
+Prepare for leadership roles in a variety of sectors — including child care, family supports and health care.
 Gain a strong foundation for a career in research, policy and academia.

 Prepares professional nurses who hold a Master of Nursing to write the College of Nurses of Ontario’s NP - Primary Health Care (Ontario) exam and work as Nurse Practitioners in a variety of exciting practice settings.

 Students earn a Master’s degree and PHCNP Certificate concurrently, preparing them to write the College of Nurses of Ontario’s NP - Primary Health Care (Ontario) exam and work as Nurse Practitioners.

 Advance your ability to communicate nutrition and food issues to diverse audiences.
 The accredited practicum option prepares future dietitians for success, while the MRP option supports experienced dietitians to become leaders in nutrition communication.